12:55-13:40 Zero Charm

 The convoy proceeds north to south across town down Ramsey Road briefly holding up the traffic on the busy Houghton Road crossing upon reaching the Waits the convoy turns east into the Broadway, Crown Street and the town centre at Market Hill.
 By this time around 12.40 the town will be at a standstill.
 The carnival procession will slow to a crawl as it negotiates its way through the town centre turning left into Market Road, proceeding the wrong way down Cromwell Place before turning into Needingworth Road and heading to Warner's Park.

-At approximately 13.00 the carnival procession will arrive in the park to be greeted by The Mayor and Mayoress of St Ives.
+At approximately 13.00 the carnival procession will arrive in the park to be greeted by The Mayor of St Ives.
 Judging the best floats will rapidly be concluded and trophies and rosettes will be awarded to the winners.
 The the afternoon's entertainment will begin.

 Each year the show in the main arena a selection of performances by local dancers and entertainers and some years the inclusion of a major professional act.
 In past years we have had Vikings, Knights in Armour and Sheep Dogs herding Geese, so you never know what you may see!

 Some of the food stalls available in Warner's Park during the St Ives Carnival and Music Festival